OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

     * When the app is installed to the team the bot will automatically gather the required info to create pro-active conversations later.
 * In a channel, click '*+ Add a tab*', and add a new *Conversational Tab*.
     * Configure your tab, by adding a *Department name* and *Department description*, then click *Save*.
+    * The first time running this application you will need to consent twice.
+Once to use the app initially, and once to call the API.
+If you see "We need you to consent to complete that action.", ensure that your pop-up blocker isn't blocking a consent dialog.
 * In your tab you will see the department details, but there will be no inquires.
 * Open up the external admin page at `<<deployment-url>>/admin`.
 This page is a stand-in for an external service that might want to connect into teams, e.g. a job posting board who wants to post new applications.
     * In the external admin page, select a support department and add a new inquiry.